Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Discussion and Conclusions

 Promising shear estimators for optimisation include \textsc{METADETECT}~\citep{sheldon2023}, which builds upon the framework of \textsc{METACALIBRATION} to also perform galaxy detection, and \textsc{Fourier Power Shapelets}~\citep{Li_2018,Li_2020,Li_2022}, which has analytical correction for measurement bias making it computationally efficient in the context of the MEM, where a second shear estimation pipeline needs to be run on images.
 Finally, \textsc{Forklens}~\citep{zhang2023} is potentially also promising, due to its ability to measure shear from extremely noisy images.
 This may remove the need for galaxy weights entirely, therefore circumventing the requirement for a matched weighting scheme.

 In conclusion, here we have built upon the work of \citetalias{Leonard2018} to develop a greater understanding of the systematics present in the MEM, and how they can potentially be treated or accounted for.
+We have carried out the first application of this method to observational data using DES Y1 and measured an IA signal consistent with zero, that includes the DES Y1 best fit NLA model within its uncertainties.
 In the context of LSST Y1 and Y10, we have placed general requirements on the key parameters relating the shear estimators used, in order ensure future attempts at measurement are robust to contamination by residual multiplicative bias.
 Our work here has shown that, while challenges lie ahead, the measurement of IA in LSST Y1 is possible and strong constraints in Y10 are highly likely, especially if development of the MEM continues for LSST Y1 and beyond.
 To further develop the guidelines given here, work identifying and optimising shear estimators for the MEM is required and planned for future analysis.
 Tests on simulated galaxy images with these tailored estimators can be used to determine how the fiducial IA model affects the method, and allow specific requirements on galaxy size in the context of specific values of $a$ to be placed.
 With the work carried out here and proposed for the near future, the MEM has the potential to become another important tool in developing our understanding of the intrinsic alignment of galaxies.